FarahWaseem/webura-teams-blog/README.md

 # 📁 Webura Website - Frontend Development

 Professional and organized frontend structure for Webura website.
-Currently includes Home Page, Teams Page, and Blog Pages with modern design and full responsiveness.
+Complete website with all pages including Home, About, Services, Projects, Teams, Blog, and FAQ pages with modern design and full responsiveness.

-**⚠️ Work in Progress:** Additional pages (About-us, Services, Projects, FQA) are still under development.

 ## 🌐 Live Demo